-Married in Nauru, kept apart in Australia – Mehreen and Hayder’s story
+Married in Nauru, kept apart in Australia – Mehreen and Haider’s story

-Mehreen met Hayder, her future husband, in Nauru.
+Mehreen met Haider, her future husband, in Nauru.
 He was in a different camp and they initially could only see each other during dinner and sometimes in the evening to have tea, play cards, and pass the time.
-Mehreen and Hayder cultivated a friendship over three years, then he was granted refugee status and could leave the camp.
-For one year while Mehreen still lived in the camp, Mehreen and Hayder could only see each other for one hour on the weekends.
+Mehreen and Haider cultivated a friendship over three years, then he was granted refugee status and could leave the camp.
+For one year while Mehreen still lived in the camp, Mehreen and Haider could only see each other for one hour on the weekends.
 She was then granted refugee status, and they decided to get married.
-Mehreen and Hayder wed on 23 July 2017.
+Mehreen and Haider wed on 23 July 2017.
 Their fourth wedding anniversary is fast approaching, but the couple has not celebrated even one anniversary together.

 Not long after the wedding, Mehreen found out she was pregnant.
 She was in shock and struggled with the idea of giving birth on Nauru.
 Mehreen had applied for resettlement in the US and was concerned that being pregnant would hurt her application.
 She decided termination would be the right path for her.
 However, it is illegal in Nauru for women to exercise their right to choose.
 Mehreen wondered how she would cope with giving birth in Nauru.
 She and her husband spent hours discussing how to navigate this new chapter of their lives.